kittyschulz/visual_census/README.md

 #### Limitations:

 - We did not account for yellow cabs, police cars, or commercial vehicles.
-Such vehicles are, of course, numerous on city streets and their presence may be interesting to account for when examining different apects of a neighborhood's socio-economic status.
+Such vehicles are, of course, numerous on city streets and their presence may be interesting to account for when examining different aspects of a neighborhood's socio-economic status.

 - Parked cars and moving cars are given the same weight in our prediction.
-Parked cars indicate a resident or vistor to the neighborhood, whereas moving vehicles may just be passing through.
+Parked cars indicate a resident or visitor to the neighborhood, whereas moving vehicles may just be passing through.
 Depending on what we wish to explore from this data, this differentiation may be important.

 - Our image classifier was trained on a pristine dataset, and only obtained a validation accuracy of 88.8 percent.
 Although our validation accuracy was good, it was nowhere near state of the art, nor is the accuracy this high on real-world data from the Street View dataset.
 This means that some of the predictions we make on the StreetView data is wrong, and almost certainly, the proportion of incorrect predictions is more than 11.2 percent.